EyasuTeshome/shifttracker/job-search/peer-interview-practice/new_tool_practice.md

 1. Everybody in your group will play the role of the interviewer at some point during the exercise, so each of you must follow the steps below:
     - Everybody opens [this spreadsheet](https://docs.google.com/spreadsheets/d/1HkUyBZdcpGz_aEUa8W_rtNhS739jly8HY6sXVPPSAro/edit#gid=1733832785) and gets a randomly generated online coding tool.
     - Everybody plays with the selected tool for a couple of minutes.
 As your job will be to share this tool with the applicant, you need to be familiar with it.
 Create an account, login, try out its features.
-    - **Make sure that you - as an interviewercan use the tool - so you can help your peer by asking some support questions.**
+    - **Make sure that, as an interviewer, you can use the tool so you can help your peer by asking some support questions.**
 3. **Everybody makes themselves familiar with the [rubric for giving advice](https://docs.google.com/document/d/1aKXJfe0Vd3KsBew8QWNo3C5rh7VShLZfyyvWai_ufTI/edit#).**
 4. Split yourselves into groups of 2 and go into breakout rooms as you did [in this exercise](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/job-searching-morning-session-using-breakout-rooms-for-interview-practice.md#what-are-breakout-rooms).
     - **Set timer for breakout rooms - it should be 25 minutes.**